karvla/cv/index.md

 `2014  - 2018`
 __BSc in Applied Physics and Electrical Engineering at Linköping University__

-Also did one semester of Biomedical Engineering at Linköping University.
+I also did one semester of Biomedical Engineering at Linköping University.

 ## Publications